 An oftentimes misunderstood, highly unique, and culturally traditional community is just waiting for your student group to explore it, a community by the name of The Amish Experience.
 This group tour opportunity is one of the most rewarding and educational field trip experiences you can take your student group on, and we've got the inside scoop!

 This company has over 50 years of experience (1955) at being the highest regarded interactive Amish Farmland opportunity, a true cornerstone of the American Experience.
-So what can you group get out of a field trip to to the heart of Amish Country?
+So what can your group get out of a field trip to the heart of Amish Country?

 - Cultural Education Steeped in Tradition

 Below is a sample 4-hour itinerary from The Amish Experience, a remarkably memorable and educational journey that we can book for your class field trip today!